brucefan1983/CUDA-Programming/src/01-introduction/text.md

 * Installing Visual Studio.
 Go to https://visualstudio.microsoft.com/free-developer-offers/ and download a free Visual Studio (Community version).
 For the purpose of this book, we only need to install `Desktop development with C++` within the many components of Visual Studio.

 * Installing CUDA.
 Go to https://developer.nvidia.com/cuda-downloads and choose a Windows CUDA version and install it.
-You can choose the highest version that support your GPU.
+You can choose the highest version that supports your GPU.

-* After installing both Visual Studio and CUDA (ProgramData folder might be hiden and you can enable to show it), go to the following folder
+* After installing both Visual Studio and CUDA (The `ProgramData` folder might be hiden and you can enable to show it), go to the following folder
 ```
     C:\ProgramData\NVIDIA Corporation\CUDA Samples\v10.1\1_Utilities\deviceQuery
 ```
 and use Visual Studio to open the solution `deviceQuery_vs2019.sln`.
 Then build the solution and run the executable.
 If you see `Result = PASS` at the end of the output, congratulations!
 If you encountered problems, you can check the manual carefully: https://docs.nvidia.com/cuda/cuda-installation-guide-microsoft-windows.

 In this book, we will not use the Visual Studio IDE to develop CUDA programs.
-Instead, we use the command line (called **terminal** in Linux and **command prompt** in Windows) and, if needed, the `make` program.
+Instead, we use the **command line** (called **terminal** in Linux and **command prompt** in Windows) and, if needed, the `make` program.
 In Windows, to make the MSVC (Microsoft Visual C++ Compiler) `cl.exe` available, one can follow the following steps to open a command prompt:
 ```
 Windows start -> Visual Studio 2019 -> x64 Native Tools Command Prompt for VS 2019
 ```